Joshua Oppenheimer: Life and career

 Oppenheimer's next film, The Look of Silence (2014), is a companion piece to The Act of Killing.
 It was nominated for Best Documentary Feature at the 88th Academy Awards.
 It was screened in competition at the 71st Venice International Film Festival and won the Grand Jury Prize, the International Film Critics Award (FIPRESCI), the Italian online critics award (Mouse d'Oro), the European Film Critics Award (F.E.D.E.O.R.A.) for the Best Film of Venezia 71, as well as the Human Rights Nights Award.
 Since then, it has gone on to win a further 70 international awards, including an Independent Spirit Award, an IDA Award for Best Documentary, a Gotham Award for Best Documentary, and three Cinema Eye Honors, including Best Film and Best Director.
 Cinema Eye Honors named him a decade-defining filmmaker in 2016, and both his films as decade-defining films.

-In a 2015, interview with The New York Times, Oppenheimer stated that the West shares "a great deal" of responsibility for the mass killings in Indonesia, noting in particular that "the United States provided the special radio system so the Army could coordinate the killings over the vast archipelago.
+In a 2015 interview with The New York Times, Oppenheimer stated that the West shares "a great deal" of responsibility for the mass killings in Indonesia, noting in particular that "the United States provided the special radio system so the Army could coordinate the killings over the vast archipelago.
 A man named Bob Martens, who worked at the United States Embassy in Jakarta, was compiling lists of thousands of names of Indonesian public figures who might be opposed to the new regime and handed these lists over to the Indonesian government."
 In 2014, after a screening of The Act of Killing for US Congress members, Oppenheimer called on the US to acknowledge its role in the killings.
 In October 2017, the U.S. government declassified thousands of files related to the killings, with officials citing the impact of Oppenheimer's films.

 In July 2016, he was named as a member of the main competition jury for the 73rd Venice International Film Festival.
 In September 2017 he was the guest director for the Telluride Film Festival.

 In 2021, film production company Neon announced Oppenheimer would direct a narrative feature film, a post-apocalyptic musical titled The End.
+The film was inspired by a visit to the Czech Republic, in which he accompanied "an oil tycoon who was looking to purchase a doomsday bunker."
 The film premiered at the 51st Telluride Film Festival on 31 August 2024, and was screened in the Special Presentations program at the Toronto International Film Festival on 6 September 2024.

 Oppenheimer is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.